Poissonfish/iPat/user_manual.md

 ### 2.2 *Create a project*
 * After importing the files, double clicking on anywhere in iPat to create a new project (a gear icon).
 * Build a project by dragging a files over the project icon.
 A dashline will be shown between the file and project, which mean this file has been already included in this project.
 The below two are examples for a valid project. <p align="center"><img src = "./md/linkages.png" width = 400></p>
-* A valid project must include a certain number of required files, **no less, no more.** Otherwise iPat won't work and will return an error message.
+* **[IMPORTANT]** A valid project must include a certain number of required files, **no less, no more.** Otherwise iPat won't work and will return an error message.
 Valid datasets for each format can be found from the table below:

 <center>